 Following over a decade of partisan dissent, on February 14, 2019, Governor Cuomo signed the New York Child Victims Act into law, extending the statute of limitations for survivors of child sexual abuse to file criminal and civil claims against their abusers.
 Under this new law, survivors may now bring criminal claims against their abusers until they attain the age of 28, and may file a civil lawsuit until they attain the age of 55.
+If the statute of limitations expired prior to the passing of this law, a survivor has a 1-year window in which to file their claim.
 The legislatures of New Jersey and Pennsylvania are currently considering similar changes to their laws.

 As a result, hundreds of survivors of sexual abuse at the hands of priests, ministers, and other members of the clergy, as well as teachers, are telling their stories.
 The truth needs to be told.
 Survivors deserve justice.
 Children should not be made to suffer by members of our society that we often place the most trust in.

 If you are a survivor of sexual abuse by a member of the clergy or a teacher, you are not alone.
 We are here to help sexual abuse survivors of all ages.
 Contacting us is free and your information will remain confidential.
 Take action today by calling or filing out the form on this page.